Antoninus of Piacenza

-The saint was said to have been martyred at Piacenza or Travo, in the 303 AD Diocletianic Persecution.
+The saint was said to have been martyred at Piacenza or Travo, in the AD 303 Diocletianic Persecution.
 He appears in Victricius' De Laude Sanctorum of the same century, and the somewhat later Martyrologium Hieronymianum.
 Sabinus of Piacenza established his sanctuary, following a rediscovery of the relics.
 A later tradition made him a member of the legendary Theban Legion.
 Piacenza's Basilica di Sant'Antonino bears his name.